ruuda/blog/posts/2014-09-28-writing-a-path-tracer-in-rust-part-7-conclusion.md

 Conclusion
 ----------
-Blah blah blah.
+Learning Rust was a fun experience.
+I like the language, and it lead to a few insights that could improve the original code as well.
 Ownership is often implicit in other languages, which means it is prone to human error.
 Rust makes it explicit, eliminating these errors.

-Blah blah blah.

-- Both languages enable safe programming, I think, but opt-in/out.
-- Big difference: safety is opt-in, nothing guiding you to correct usage.
-- “Functional” things like immutable by default, pattern matching, `map`, `filter`, `Option` are nice.
-- Takes more thought before code compiles, but less runtime errors (no segfaults!)
-- Ownership leads to better design.
+Safety is not an opt-in, it is the default.
+Rust is definitely more on the ‘stability’ side of the spectrum than the ‘rapid development’ side.
-- Not written enough code to do a good comparison, but still …
+I have written not nearly enough code in Rust to make a fair judgement, but so far, Rust’s advantages outweigh the minor annoyances.
-- I'd choose Rust for my next project.
+If I could choose between C++ and Rust for my next project, I would choose Rust.

 ---